Our Facilities

 Rooms

-Most clients see only our waiting room and our consulting rooms.
-Behind the scenes we have additional rooms with specific functions.
+Most clients see only our waiting room and our two consulting rooms but behind the scenes we have a number of additional rooms with specific functions.
 These include:

 - Operating Theatre - where we carry out the majority of surgical procedures